Sunday, November 16, 2025

 Welcome to another week at CASEing the Catty Sunday Blog Hop, where utilise the projects within the current Stampin' Up! catalogue to inspire our own projects each week.
 We also invite you to join with us in the challenge each week by using this inspiration in your own creations and uploading a photo to our Facebook page.

-I was inspired by the card on the lower left of the image above this card from page 52 of the Annual Catalogue, I love how the die cut frames have been positioned on the card front.
+I was inspired by this card from page 49 of the Annual Catalogue, I liked the simple layout and the monochromatic background.

-I hope you are inspired to join in the challenge this week, just use the Beautiful Gallery Suite projects to inspire your creativity, then post a picture of your project to the CTC Facebook page.
+I hope you are inspired to join in the challenge this week, just use the projects in the bundles section of the mini catalogue (pages 49-54) to inspire your creativity, then post a picture of your project to the CTC Facebook page.

 Time to hop on over and see what Judy has created this week.